 This course aims to introduce and develop the necessary skills and knowledge in pursuing music as a pathway in either VCE, IB but particularly VCE/VET Sound Production.
 Using the Ableton Live Digital Audio Workstation software package and live sound reinforcement equipment, students will be guided through a range topics including digital audio editing, audio processors, effects units, equalisers and filters, mixing consoles, microphones and DI's, connectors and lead types and safe work practices.
-There is an element of inquiry-based learning through research and analysis production portfolio task.
-Students are encouraged to enrol in private sound production lessons to consolidate their understanding and further their explorations.
+The production portfolio adopts and inquiry-based model, where students research, create and present/perform on a chosen topic/instrument.
+DJ decks are now supported as part of this portfolio.
+Hardware and software is provided in addition to materials for skill acquisition and development.
+Students are encouraged to enrol in private sound production or DJ lessons to consolidate their understanding and further their explorations.
 This course is a pathway to VCE/VET Music Industry as well as IB Music in the Standard or Higher level.